 Local lodging is also available for these departments as well as other departments but goes fast, please make your reservations at a local area hotel as soon as possible.

-If you plan to eat meals on campus, you will need to purchase a meal ticket during the registration process for the Friday evening meal, all three meals on Saturday and for breakfast and lunch on Sunday.
-Meal tickets purchased during registration will be distributed at Credentialing at the Knott Arena, Mt.
-St. Mary’s University on Friday, October 6.
+If you plan to eat meals on campus, you will need to purchase a meal ticket for the Friday evening meal, all three meals on Saturday and for breakfast and lunch on Sunday.
+Meal tickets should be purchased through the NETC Dining Hall’s website.